ronappleton/multicraft-confs/README.md

   will crash but thats ok.
 Stop your server.

-  Now copy the relevant library and server from forge_stores into your servers base directory, then chown the copied libraries folder recursively to the server user ie
+  Now copy the relevant library and server from forge_stores into your servers base directory, then chown the copied libraries folder recursively to the server user i.e.

             chown -R mc3:mc3 libraries